peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/GATEWAY.md

 is possible to request an acknowledge to every message sent.
 This can be used to ensure adherence to the `qos==1` guarantee.

-The gateway subscribes to one or more topic.
-When a device publishes to one of those topics, the gateway checks the format of the message.
+The gateway subscribes to a default topic plus others created by nodes.
+When an extrenal device publishes to one of those topics, the gateway checks the format of the message.
 Unless the message has a specific format, it is ignored.
 Correctly formatted messages are forwarded either to an individual node or to all nodes.

 If a node is awake and `lpmode` in `main.py` is `False` the message is forwarded immediately.
 If communications fail, the message is queued and will